leapdao/meta/CONTRIBUTION.md

 The `<scope>` of the commit is optional and can be omitted.
 When used though, it should describe the place or part of the project, e.g. `docs(examples)`, `feat(data)` etc.

-### Bounties

-1. Review the list of “Available” bounties on our [bounty board](https://github.com/orgs/leapdao/projects/6)
-2. Choose the bounty which you feel capable to deliver and which is not assigned yet (no assignee on Github issue)
-3. Leave a comment in the bounty issue that you would like to work on the bounty and get approval from bounty Proposer or Verifier.
-4. Start working on the issue
-   - Within 3 days from the start you must create a WIP pull request for the bounty, which will be used to track the progress.
-   - should you have any questions, problems, suggestions or concerns, communicate them as a comment in the bounty issue.
-5. Once you think the bounty is complete (check against the Deliverables), leave a comment asking for review.
-6. Bounty completion is reviewed by Proposer and Verifier.
-7. If approved as completed, the bounty amount is payed out in DAI.
-Otherwise, you will be asked to make corrections.